lorenzifrancesco/SolitonDynamics.jl/dev_notes/tiles.md

 How can we interpret the results of the 3D GPE and high nonlinearity?

 ##### Implement dynamic time_steps assignment for better quality tiles and lines
+- [x] question: how can i estimate the right time_steps?
+I should have an almost constant $dt$ for having a good description of the phyisics!
+- [ ] rewrite the normal time axis scheduling such that $dt$ is constant -> eventually warn if time_steps are too many.